alberto-lazari/masters-thesis/chapters/implementation.typ

 as detailed in @content_provider_ops.

 To achieve this,
-an `enforcePermissions()` method is invoked before performing any operation.
+an `enforcePermissions()` method is invoked before performing any operation, from the `ProviderHook` dynamic proxy.
 Depending on whether the operation involves reading or writing restricted data, the method delegates checks to either `enforceReadPermission()` or `enforceWritePermission()`.
 Both methods closely mirror their Android system counterparts,